Jennifer Carnahan

 Jennifer Carnahan (born 1976) is an American politician who served as the chair of the Republican Party of Minnesota from 2017 to 2021.
 On March 14, 2022, she declared her candidacy for a special election in Minnesota's 1st congressional district.
 She finished third in the Republican primary with 8% of the vote.

 Early life and education

 Carnahan was left on the back doorstep of a rural hospital in South Korea.
 She was adopted by an American and grew up in the Minneapolis–Saint Paul metropolitan area.
 She graduated from Osseo Senior High School in 1995.

 Carnahan earned her Bachelor of Science degree in 1999 from the S. I. Newhouse School of Public Communications at Syracuse University, where she majored in broadcast journalism.
-She earned her Masters of Business Administration from the Carlson School of Management at the University of Minnesota in 2010.
+She earned her Master of Business Administration from the Carlson School of Management at the University of Minnesota in 2010.

 Career

 Carnahan began her career working with private businesses on branding, including McDonald's, General Mills, and Ecolab.
 At Ecolab, she founded the Ecolab Asian Employee network.
 She received the General Manager's Award in 2011 and 2012.

 Carnahan was elected as a national delegate to the 2016 Republican National Convention in Cleveland, Ohio.
 In 2016, she was a Republican candidate for the 59th district in the Minnesota Senate, but lost to incumbent Democrat Bobby Joe Champion.